JestonBlu/magicmirror/pages/_pages/installation.markdown

 The MagicMirror²-Project has quarterly releases so every 1st of Jan/Apr/Jul/Oct a new version is released.

-This project ist updated weekly because the image contains debian as operating system.
-To get (security) updates in time the image build is executed every sunday.
+This project ist updated weekly every sunday to get (security) updates of the operating system.

 To get the newest image you have to update this locally.
 Navigate to `~/magicmirror/run` and execute